meshintelli-collab/PaperCraftAutomator-Desktop-/PROJECT_OUTLINE.md

 Backend:
 Pick root face for each tree.
-Recursively unfold adjacent faces into 2D using hinge rotations.
+Recursively unfold adjacent faces into 2D using hinge rotations, or some other methodology of unfolding the nets.
 Track 3D→2D vertex mapping.

 GUI Representation:
-Animation: faces peel open and flatten.
+Starts with the graph from stage 3, in whatever state it was left in.
-2D canvas shows final unfolded polygons.
+animation: 2D canvas shows final unfolded polygons.

 Stage 5: Annotate with Tabs & Labels